A free resource for nonprofit

 donations, we could build even more!").

-- Determine the commitment your staff will have to make to acquire
+- Determine the commitment your staff will have to make to

-information about your organization online, AND determine the support
+timely information about your organization online, AND determine the support

 your organization will make to that staff to ensure quality